 Cats spend so much time grooming and licking themselves — so why do cats hate water so much?

 There are several reasons your cat may not like being submerged in water:

 Because Their Fur Gets Waterlogged

-One is that the cat’s fur becomes waterlogged, which weighs down your cat.
-While the top layer of its fur is water-resistant to a degree, if the whole coat is drenched, your pet will be uncomfortable.
+This weighs down your cat.
+While the top layer of the fur is water-resistant to a degree, if the whole coat is drenched, your pet will be uncomfortable.

-Cats are also sensitive to odors, and it is speculated that your cat may not like the scent of chemicals from tap water.
+It’s possible your cat doesn’t like the scent of chemicals from tap water.

 Some domestic cats actually enjoy the water, particularly if they live in a region that has a hot, dry climate.
-The water is cool and refreshing to the cat, and the cat may swim or soak in it.
+The water is cool and refreshing, and the cat may swim or soak in it.